Food Relationship

 7. Learn To Manage Stress

-Stress is no doubt one of the major triggers for sweet cravings.
-It may be, that your sweet cravings come during stressful times to help you soothe and find comfort.
+Stress is no doubt one of the major triggers for cravings.
+It may be, that your sugar cravings come during stressful times to help you soothe and find comfort.

-However, stressful periods are also when cortisol is high and it can lead to increased hunger and blood sugar spikes and crashes.
+However, during stressful periods cortisol increases.
+And that can lead to increased hunger and blood sugar spikes and crashes.

-Aim to find one or two stress management techniques that work for you, such as regular meditation or mindfulness.
-Or even a simple regular walk in nature to let off some steam and avoid those sweet cravings.
+Find one or two stress management techniques that work for you, such as regular meditation, mindfulness or breathing techniques.
+Even a simple regular walk in nature to let off some steam and avoid those sweet cravings.

 8. Keep Moving